EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Key Takeaways and Research Gaps

-\textbf{Advance over other feature paradigms:} In Figure \ref{fig:feature_paradigm}, we compare progressive feature extraction paradigms (expert features with classical ML, data-driven supervised DL features, self-supervised DL features, and proposed EEG-FMs) on various tasks.
-In a majority of tasks, fine-tuned EEG-FMs (`D') provided at least some improvement, if not drastic, over previous DL baselines and FMs (`B' and `C', respectively).
-Linear probing results reported in EEG-FMs, however, were relatively worse in comparison.
-Fine-tuned EEG-FMs showed substantial improvements over classical ML models with expert features (`A'), although such assessments were presented only in four studies.
+In Figure \ref{fig:feature_paradigm}, we compare progressive feature paradigms (i.e., expert features, supervised EEG-DL features, SSL baselines, and proposed EEG-FMs) on various tasks.
+In a majority of tasks, proposed EEG-FMs (`D') provided at least some improvement after fine-tuning, if not drastic, over previous DL (`B') and self-supervised baselines, including previous EEG-FMs (`C').
+Linear probing results, however, were relatively worse.
+Fine-tuned EEG-FMs showed substantial improvements over classical machine learning (ML) models with expert features (`A'), although such assessments were reported in only four studies.